vuongvgc/caro-offline/README.md

 ## Project setup

 ### `npm install`
-Install the dependencies in the local node_modules folder.
+Install the dependencies related package.json and save in the local node_modules folder.

 ## Available Scripts